li1ht2ay-3es/ar1ip2/Readme.md

 * optional automatic fix for said problems by inserting a nop between the instructions
 * output of the assembled code to a text file, with memory addresses and origin (see [1.1 Usage](#11-usage))
 * a directive to ensure that data is not bigger than a user defined size (see [4.8 Areas](#48-areas))
+* The full Z80 and LR35902 instruction sets, as well as Nintendo e-Reader instructions.

 # 4. Features